gbrefosco/learning-django/readme.md

 Will be adding new stuff, trying out things and see how everything works out.

 For now:
-One application with a view returning a "Hello World!" string.
+ - One application named 'hello' with a view returning a "Hello World!" string.
+ - One application named 'users' with integrated django views for a basic User model.

 ### How to run: